We're super excited to share more crafty DIY ideas with you.

 I hope you’re sitting down for this one.
 I’m going to be baking 😀 Shocker right!!?
 If you’ve been following the blog for a while, you’ll know that the oven and me will never be friends.
 That thing does not like me.
 Whatever I put inside always comes out rock hard and inedible.
 But I’m okay with that, especially since that’s exactly what I wanted to achieve when I made these adorable baked cotton mushrooms for this month’s Int’l Bloggers Club Challenge.

-Grab a second piece of cotton, and place it about a 1/3 of the way down.
+Grab another piece of cotton, and place it about a 1/3 of the way down.
 Use your finger to hold it in place and wrap the cotton towards the bottom.

 Make a small loop at the top of the wire if you plan to use your baked cotton mushrooms as ornaments.
 Continue adding layers of cotton until you’re happy with the shape of your mushroom.